dkiriinya/ToyProblemPrerequisites/README.md

 Problem 3: Calculate Volume
 The code defines an object volume representing the parameters of a cylinder (π, radius r, and height h).
 It then calculates the volume of the cylinder using the formula V = π * r^2 * h.
 The calculated volume is logged to the console.

+### Packages
+there are different packages that help in running the three challenges.

 ## Setup Instructions
 Follow these steps to set up and run the Toy Problems Prerequisite project on your local machine.